100backslash001/platformer/README.md

-# Pygame basic template
+# Pygame Platformer

-This is my template for games that contain levels.
-This template should be polish to make games with it.
+Just code to make 2D platformer with pygame